 Good for Your Bottom Line

-The one that is likely most persuasive to business is the impact on its bottom line.
-Having virtual teams and virtual project management to manage them means less office space, less equipment, less utility bills, etc.
+The one that is likely most persuasive to a business is the impact on its bottom line.
+Having virtual teams and virtual project management to manage them means less office space, less equipment, fewer utility bills, etc.